acuarica/java-cast-oopsla-19-aec/README.md

 # Casting about in the Dark - Artifact Evaluation for OOPSLA'19

 Our paper is an empirical study about how developers use casting in Java.
-We have manually inspected and categorized 5000 cast operations.
+We have manually inspected and categorized 5,000 cast operations.
-This artifact provides the cast categorization with the appropriate scripts to make the plots we have used in the paper.
+This artifact provides the cast categorization we have used in the paper.
 Moreover, this artifact provides an Overview, the Getting Started Guide and the Step by Step Instructions on how to extract a sample from our cast dataset.

 A note about *consistency*.